Selva0512/My-Portfolio/README.md

+# My Portfolio
-# This is my first personal design portfolio, built to showcase my work, skills, and creative approach.
+This is my first personal design portfolio, built to showcase my work, skills, and creative approach.
 The project is developed using React and Vite, focusing on performance, simplicity, and a clean user experience.

 The portfolio serves as both a learning project and a foundation I plan to expand as I grow as a designer and front-end developer.